kristianmandrup/states_select/README.markdown

 This project has been extended to be available as either a plugin or a gem and is now targeting Rails 3.
 The states selection has been made more flexible in order to support multiple countries and regions in the world (USA, Canada, ...).
-The select tag now takes a new :region option which currently supports either :usa, :canada and :australia with :usa as the default if the option is not set.
+The select tag now takes a new :region option which currently supports the following:
+* :usa
+* :canada
+* :australia

+_Note:_ :usa is the default region if the :region option is not set.

 Please help provide states for other regions/countries, fx EU, Africa, South America, ...

+_Note:_ 22 Dec.
+2010, currently proof of concept and has not been fully tested.
+Guiney pigs wanted!

-## Install Rails 3
+## Install in Rails 3 app

 In Gemfile
 <pre>